EvolutedNewMedia/ansible-restic/README.md

 - `restic_forget`: run `restic forget` as `ExecStartPost` with `--keep-within {{ restic_forget_keep_within }}` (`true`)
 - `restic_forget_keep_within`: period of time to use with `--keep-within` (`30d`)
 - `restic_prune`: run `restic prune` as `ExecStartPost` (`true`)

+### Hardware Architecture & Restic Versions
+Restic supports a number of different hardware architectures, the default is `linux_amd64` but you can override this with the `restic_arch` variable.

+To get the supported list of architectures, head to the Restic GitHub releases page here: https://github.com/restic/restic/releases
+The assets section lists all available files, the architecture is after the version number and will be something along the lines of `linux_amd64`, or `linux_arm64`, `linux_riscv64`, etc. Not all versions support all architectures, so you may need to try a few to find one that works for you.

+The restic version can also be overridden with the `restic_version` variable, this should be a valid version number from the Restic GitHub releases page which has a matching architecture for the system you are running it on.

 ### SSH/SFTP backend configuration